Understanding The Definition Of A Squatter

 Potential Consequences Of Unlawful Occupation For Both Parties

 Furthermore, if word spreads about an illegal occupation, both parties may suffer negative consequences for their reputation and credibility in the real estate industry.
-To avoid these potential consequences, both homeowners and real estate investors must understand squatters’ rights and take the necessary precautions against them.
+To avoid these consequences, homeowners and real estate investors must understand squatters’ rights and take the necessary precautions against them.

 Defending Against Eviction As A Lawful Occupant Or Tenant